kcl-ddh/kiln/docs/source/tutorial.rst

 links in the admin.
 You can use the workbench link given above to examine the data in the repository.

+.. note:: Both the ontology and the harvesting are primitive, and designed to be simple enough for the tutorial, without being entirely trivial.
+Harvesting the ontology from each TEI document is not good practice, nor harvesting identifiers multiple times for the same entity.

 Querying RDF
 ------------